ozgurgunes/Sketch-Symbol-States/README.md

 * Check states which you want to delete (Click ```Delete All``` if you want to delete all states).
 * Click ```Delete```.

+### States from Document & Library

+If you're working on a document and you've imported a symbol from a library; states coming from library will be listed with an `asterisk *`.
+You can't update or delete states coming from library.